Hurricane Harvey Storm Damage

 Apply exterior heat to the frozen section of pipe.
 This can be done with a hair dryer, electric heating pad, space heater, towels soaked in warm water wrapped around the pipe.
 NEVER use open flame devices as this can be a major fire hazard.

-Keep the continual heat on the area until water flow is restored to normal.
+Keep continual heat on the area until water flow is restored to normal.

 Once restored, try to determine why the area froze.
-It may be as simple as adding insulation, sleeve wraps, UL listed heat tape, or another form of insulation.
+It may be as simple as adding insulation, sleeve wraps, UL listed heat tape, or other forms of insulation.

 If you cannot locate, find, or properly thaw your pipes, call a professional plumber to assist.